 Oh.
 My.
 Goodness.
 These praline yams are sooo very good.
 See how the ingredients form a nice crumbly crust on top of the yams once baked?
 Yum.

 This recipe is ridiculously quick to prepare, and I think that’s fantastic, especially with all the other traditional dishes I make for Thanksgiving.

-I sure hope you will give these praline yams a try… we LOVE them!
+I sure hope you will give these pecan praline yams a try… we LOVE them!
 You’re gonna enjoy serving these at your holiday meal, alongside YOUR favorite traditional family recipes!